 Categories of Onewheel Helmets

 I’m using a bike helmet with MIPS technology but starting to consider wearing a full-face mountain bike helmet instead.
-The mountain bike/downhill helmet is much lighter than a motorcycle helmet and still have jaw and chin protection.
+The mountain bike/downhill helmet is much lighter than a motorcycle helmet and still has jaw and chin protection.

 Bike Helmet for Onewheel

 As the helmet protects the most important in our body, the brain, I wouldn’t skim on this.
-An old helmet is better than nothing, still, I would recommend you to get a new one if it’s outdated.
+An old helmet is better than nothing, still, I would recommend you get a new one if it’s outdated.

 MIPS can be found in the newer electric bike helmets that are being developed for the high-speed electrical bikers out there.